j-alexander65807/alexander_j_vialu_j_music_mixer/README.md

 # Music Mixer
 #### Bird Mix
-This is an interactive music mixer with a drag and drop functionality to load audio clips and create a dynamic audio experience, trigger svg animation, and play a compiled audio track.
+This is an interactive music mixer application using drag and drop functionality to load audio clips and create a dynamic audio experience, trigger svg animation, and play a compiled audio track.
 - - - -
 ### Getting Started